 All solar attic fans use DC brushless motors.
 These motors are super-efficient and whisper quiet.
 Whisper quiet may be an exaggeration but yes they are really quiet.

 In case you are looking for some quiet attic fans but not solar powered ones feel free to check this post.

 Solar attic fans are not perfect.
 They have some cons;

 Since solar energy is the only source of power for these fans even a shadow can reduce its performance.
 So when it comes to consistent performance the solar fans are far behind regular models.
 It is also very important where you install these attic fans.
 Roof-mounted fans tend to perform better than gable mounted ones since they get more exposure to sunlight.

 Also, these fans won’t work at night.

 There are some ‘hybrid’ fans which you can connect with external power, like the iLiving solar fan reviewed above.
 You can consider them if you want to work the fan for extra hours.

-There is a common argment that solar attic fans cost more than they save, this is wrong.
-Definitely they are not as cost effective as ‘hyped’ by manufacturers.
-But they do provide return of your investment in the long run, and may work for 5 to 10 years more after that.
+There is a common argument that solar attic fans cost more than they save, this is wrong.
+Definitely they are not as cost-effective as ‘hyped’ by manufacturers.
+But they do provide a return of your investment in the long run and may work for 5 to 10 years more after that.